Resource

 The metrics that are used in this text classification task are:

-3. TNR: The proportion of the accurate negative predictions in all the negative predictions.
+3. True Negative Rate (TNR): The proportion of actual negative instances that are all the negative predictions.

 In the context of AI detection, TNR is the model’s accuracy on human texts.